 Why Plant a Fall Garden

-- In colder climates, many of these same vegetables are frost-tolerant.
+- In colder climates, some of these same vegetables are frost-tolerant.
 Many crops taste better after a frost or two.

 As soon as your spring and summer crops stop producing, pull them and make room for all those delicious fall crops!
 There are just three steps to consider.